gevulotnetwork/taiko-demo/README.md

 ### 3.1 Witness capture

-We have rewritten the prover_cmd binary, the main function originally here:

-The first thing we did was exchange the arguments passed in as environment variables for command line parsing.

-We also defined a prover mode enum, for the four actions we will eventually support:
-- create a witness for a given block number
-- create a proof from a witness
-- perform a verification from a proof
-- there's also a legacy prover, that takes a block number and creates a proof directly.

 The data here is gathered from querying the node for blocks, block transactions, and code.
-These are the specific calls that get made
+These are the specific calls that get made:

-This part of the proof takes as input an L2 block number.
-In the version is `zkevm-chain` we are using, that is a Katla testnet node.

 ```
 eth_getBlockByNumber